^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The first doctor who should start treatment for a patient with extensive normotrophic scars is a plastic surgeon.
-And only after the completion of the surgeon's work, the dermatocosmetologist must start the work with the remaining scars.
+The first doctor who should begin treating a patient with extensive normotrophic scars is a plastic surgeon.
+And only after the surgeon's work is completed, should a dermatocosmetologist begin working with the remaining scars.

 Cryotherapy.

-Liquid nitrogen with a boiling point of 195.6 ° C and carbonic acid snow (t - 120 ° C) are used for this purpose.
+For these purposes, liquid nitrogen with a boiling point of -195.6°C and carbonic acid snow (t - 120°C) are used.

 Cryomassage

-The method is old, good, cheap and partly undeservedly forgotten by dermatologists and dermatocosmetologists, not only for scarring, but also for other dermatocosmetological problems.
-The mechanism of the action of low temperatures on tissues has been well studied.
-Short-term action of cold causes first a spasm of the vessels, and then their expansion.
-As a result, trophic tissue improves, the metabolism in cells increases.
-In addition, there is an accelerated elimination of dead horn cells, that is, cryopilling.
-Thus, cryomassage has a beneficial effect on normotrophic scars, which is manifested by smoothing the surface of the scar, increasing its elasticity, and accelerating the normalization of color.
-For cryomassage in dermatological units and cosmetology centers, liquid nitrogen is most often used.
+The method is old, good, cheap and partly undeservedly forgotten by dermatologists and dermatocosmetologists, not only for scars, but also for other dermatocosmetological problems.
+The mechanism of action of low temperatures on tissues has been well studied for a long time.
+Short-term action of cold causes first a spasm of blood vessels, and then their expansion.
+As a result, tissue trophism improves, metabolism in cells increases.
+In addition, there is an accelerated elimination of dead horny cells, that is, cryopeeling.
+Thus, cryomassage has a beneficial effect on normotrophic scars, manifested by smoothing the surface of the scar, increasing its elasticity, accelerating the normalization of color.
+Liquid nitrogen is most often used for cryomassage in dermatological departments and cosmetology centers.
 Liquid nitrogen is stored in special Dewar vessels.
-For work is poured into a thermos or special device.
-The procedure is performed using the applicator, the duration of the procedure depending on the area of the scar - from 10 to 20 minutes.
-It is recommended for a course of 10-15 sessions every other day or 2 times a week.
-The courses can be held 2-3 with an interval of 2-3 weeks.
-Old scars are less amenable to conservative treatment, so it is desirable to conduct all the therapeutic procedures with scars up to 6 months.
+For work, it is poured into a thermos or a special device.
+The procedure is performed using an applicator, the duration of the procedure, depending on the area of the scar, is from 10 to 20 minutes.
+A course of 10-15 sessions every other day or 2 times a week is recommended.
+Courses can be carried out 2-3 times with an interval of 2-3 weeks.
+Old scars are less amenable to conservative treatment, so it is advisable to carry out all therapeutic procedures with scars up to 6 months old.
 It is clear that there is no need for cryodestruction in relation to normotrophic scars.

 Electrophoresis.

-Fermentotherapy.
-Electrophoresis by enzymes is pathogenetically justified.
-Especially in the early stages of scar tissue formation.
-The first enzyme preparation to be prescribed is lidase, since glycosaminoglycans predominate after epithelization of the skin defect with scar formation.
-The drug will reduce the content of acidic mucopolysaccharides, dilute scar tissue and improve its blood supply.
-After a course of treatment with lidase, it is useful to administer electrophoresis with collagenase to reduce the mass of collagen fibers.
+Enzyme therapy.
+Electrophoresis with enzymes is pathogenetically justified, especially in the early stages of scar tissue formation.
+The first enzyme preparation that should be prescribed is lidase, since after epithelialization of the skin defect with the formation of a scar, glycosaminoglycans predominate in it.
+The drug will reduce the content of acidic mucopolysaccharides, thin the scar tissue and improve its blood supply.
+After a course of treatment with lidase, it is useful to prescribe electrophoresis with collagenase to reduce the mass of collagen fibers.

 Lidase (hyaluronidase).

-Preparations based on collagenase in the pharmacy network are several.
-The first preparations were created at the Leningrad Institute of Vaccines and Serums.
-It's collagen and collagen.
-Collalitin is a weaker drug, so collagen is most often used.
+There are several collagenase-based drugs in the pharmacy network.
+The first drugs were created at the Leningrad Institute of Vaccines and Serums.
+These are collalitin and collalisin.
+Collalitin is a weaker drug, so collalisin was used most often.

-The preparation is a proteolytic enzyme obtained from the culture of Clostridium histoliticum.
-A specific substrate for her is collagen.
-In medical practice is used in the form of aqueous, colorless transparent solutions, which are prepared immediately before use from a porous mass of white color (lyophilized form).
+The drug is a proteolytic enzyme obtained from the Clostridium histoliticum culture.
+Its specific substrate is collagen.
+In medical practice, it is used in the form of aqueous, colorless, transparent solutions that are prepared immediately before use from a porous white mass (lyophilized form).

-Collagenin selectively acts on the collagen of connective tissue and scars, causing its destruction.
+Collalizin selectively acts on collagen of connective tissue and scars, causing its destruction.

-Immediately before the use of collagen, the contents of the ampoule are dissolved in 0.5% solution of novocaine, isotonic sodium chloride solution or water for injection.
-The drug is injected directly into the lesion by electrophoresis, phonophoresis, and also used microinjection and dermatology.
+Immediately before using collalysin, the contents of the ampoule are dissolved in a 0.5% solution of novocaine, isotonic sodium chloride solution or water for injection.
+The drug is administered directly to the lesion using electrophoresis, phonophoresis, and is also used by microinjection and cutaneously.

-Before applying kollalizina check the sensitivity of the patient to the drug.
-Carry out skin tests by scarifying method in therapeutic doses.
-The control is carried out after 24-48 hours.
+Before using collalysin, the patient's sensitivity to the drug is checked.
+Skin tests are performed using the scarification method in therapeutic doses.
+Control is carried out after 24-48 hours.

-The drug, produced by the company "SPb-Technology" in St. Petersburg.
-It is a complex enzyme preparation from the hepatopancreas of the Kamchatka crab - (polycollagenase cosmetic).
+A preparation manufactured by the company "SPb-Technology" in St. Petersburg.
+It is a complex enzyme preparation from the hepatopancreas of the Kamchatka crab - (cosmetic polycollagenase).

-The preparation can be administered by electrophoresis, phonophoresis or microcurrents at a concentration of 4 mg in 2-4 ml.
-Physiological solution for a course of 10-15 sessions every other day.
-The number of courses - depending on the type of scar No. 2-4 with an interval of 3-4 weeks.
-The drug is good, but not motivated by the road, so the preference is given to a drug with a similar collagenolytic activity - collagenase KK.
+The drug can be administered by electrophoresis, phonophoresis or microcurrents at a concentration of 4 mg in 2-4 ml of physiological solution per course of 10-15 sessions every other day.
+The number of courses depends on the type of scar No. 2-4 with an interval of 3-4 weeks.
+The drug is good, but unreasonably expensive, so preference is given to a drug with similar collagenolytic activity - collagenase KK.

 Collagenase KK

-The drug, created by scientists of the Pacific Institute of Bioorganic Chemistry (TIBOH) in Vladivostok, TU 2639-001-45554109-98.
-The preparation is intended for the hydrolysis of collagen of any type.
-The preparation was obtained from hepatopancreas of commercial crab species by purification using a combination of chromatographic methods and is a complex of collagenolytic proteinases, the molecular mass of which is within the range of 23-36 kD.
-The maximum collagenolytic activity of collagenase from hydrobionts is manifested at a pH of 6.5-8.5.
-The drug is readily soluble in water to a concentration of 50 mg / ml.
-The ampoule contains 250 units each.
+The drug created by scientists of the Pacific Institute of Bioorganic Chemistry (TIBOC) in Vladivostok, TU 2639-001-45554109-98.
+The drug is intended for the hydrolysis of collagen of any type.
+The drug is obtained from the hepatopancreas of commercial crab species by purification using a combination of chromatographic methods and is a complex of collagenolytic proteinases, the molecular weight of which is within 23-36 kDa.
+The maximum collagenolytic activity of collagenase from aquatic organisms is manifested at pH 6.5-8.5.
+The drug is highly soluble in water up to a concentration of 50 mg/ml.
+The ampoule contains 250 U.

-Both prepparate (fermentol and KK collagenase) are identical in composition and exhibit significantly higher collagenase activity than all the currently known drugs of a similar action.
-Preparations refer to complex enzyme preparations, not only purposefully fragmenting along the entire length of the collagen molecule, but also acting on keratogialin and other denatured protein structures of the skin.
-As a result of this highly effective specific effect on scars, their considerable regression occurs, and, with respect to keloid and hypertrophic scars, in the light of further surgical interventions, this effect is also preventive (reduces minimal pathological scar growth after operations).
-For old scars such procedures are not appropriate.
+Both preparations (fermencol and collagenase KK) are identical in composition and exhibit significantly higher collagenase activity than all currently known preparations of similar action.
+The preparations are complex enzyme preparations that not only purposefully fragment the collagen molecule along its entire length, but also act on keratohyalin and other denatured protein structures of the skin.
+As a result of such a highly effective specific action on scars, their significant regression occurs, and, in relation to keloid and hypertrophic scars, in light of further surgical interventions, this effect is also preventive (reduces to a minimum the growth of pathological scars after operations).
+For old scars, such procedures are not advisable.

-It has, in addition to fibrinolytic, itchy-soothing action due to the introduction of menthol, antioxidants, etc., in order to improve the appearance and elasticity of normotrophic scars in cicatricial contractures, keloid and hypertrophic scars, and also for their prevention.
+In addition to fibrinolytic action, it has an itching-relieving effect due to the introduction of menthol, antioxidants, etc. It is prescribed to improve the appearance and elasticity of normotrophic scars in cicatricial contractures, keloid and hypertrophic scars, as well as for their prevention.

 Phonophoresis

-Phonophoresis is introduced by ointment and gel forms.
-However, it is also possible to administer lyophilized preparations, diluting them in a small amount of saline or water for injection.
-After this, the drug can be introduced into any conductive gel.
-All listed enzymes can also be injected with phonophoresis.
+Phonophoresis is used to administer ointment and gel forms.
+However, lyophilized preparations can also be administered by diluting them in a small amount of saline or water for injection.
+After that, the preparation can be administered in any conductive gel.
+All of the enzymes listed can also be administered using phonophoresis.

 Ingredients: onion extract, heparin, allantoin.
-Has fibrinolytic, anti-inflammatory, keratolytic action.
-Reduces the proliferative activity of fibroblasts with increased metabolism.
-Due to this has a fibrinolytic effect.
+Has fibrinolytic, anti-inflammatory, keratolytic effects.
+Reduces proliferative activity of fibroblasts with increased metabolism.
+Due to this, it has a fibrinolytic effect.

 Indications: Treatment of keloid and hypertrophic scars, as well as coarse normotrophic scars.

-Gel Kontraktubeks is intended for external use.
-Scars should be lubricated, easily rubbed, 2-3 times a day for at least 2-3 months.
-To enhance effectiveness, the drug is injected with phonophoresis.
-On the course - 10-15 procedures.
-The number of courses is 3-4 with an interval between them not less than 2-3 weeks.
-Ultrasound has a softening effect of the tissue and allows deeper insertion of the drug, so the effectiveness of external treatment increases.
+Contractubex gel is intended for external use.
+It is recommended to lubricate scars by lightly rubbing them in 2-3 times a day for at least 2-3 months.
+To enhance the effectiveness, the drug is administered using phonophoresis.
+The course consists of 10-15 procedures.
+The number of courses is 3-4 with an interval of at least 2-3 weeks between them.
+Ultrasound has a softening effect on tissues and allows for deeper administration of the drug, thus increasing the effectiveness of external treatment.

-Note: In case of an allergic reaction of a delayed type, the use of any drug should be discontinued!
+Note: If a delayed allergic reaction occurs, the use of any drug should be discontinued!

-For a long time, one of the known ointment forms recommended for the treatment of scars was madecasol.
-In the annotation to the drug, you can read that it acts on all scars, including keloids and hypertrophic ones, that is, it has fibrinolytic activity.
+For a long time, one of the well-known ointment forms recommended for the treatment of scars was Madekasol.
+In the annotation to the drug, you can read that it acts on all scars, including keloid and hypertrophic, that is, it has fibrinolytic activity.
 Accordingly, it could be prescribed to patients with normotrophic scars.
-However, in the course of their practical activities, doctors often encountered the lack of effectiveness of this drug in relation to gross normotrophic and pathological scars.
+However, in the course of their practical work, doctors very often encountered the lack of effectiveness of this drug in relation to coarse normotrophic and pathological scars.
 A detailed study of its composition and mechanism of action clarified the situation.
-The main active substance of the drug is the extract of the Centell Asiatic plant, which grows in Madagascar.
-The extract of this plant possesses the stimulating effect of synthetic and proliferative activity of fibroblasts, and consequently the preparation on its basis can not be fibrolytic.
+The main active ingredient of the drug is an extract of the Centella asiatica plant, which grows in Madagascar.
+The extract of this plant has a stimulating effect on the synthetic and proliferative activity of fibroblasts, and therefore a drug based on it cannot be fibrolytic.

-Therefore, it is not shown for keloids, nor for hypertrophic, nor for normotrophic scars.
+Therefore, it is not indicated for keloid, hypertrophic, or normotrophic scars.
 However, it can give a good effect in the treatment of hypotrophic and atrophic scars.

 Lasonil (Germany).

-Active components: heparoid, hyaluronidase.
+Active ingredients: heparoid, hyaluronidase.
 Effective in the early stages of scar formation.
-Assign for local treatment, lubricating the scars 2-3 times a day.
-The effectiveness of the drug is much higher when administered by phonophoresis.
+Prescribed for local treatment, lubricating scars 2-3 times a day.
+The effectiveness of the drug is significantly higher when administered by phonophoresis.

 Hydrocortisone ointment (Russia).

-1% hydrocortisone ointment can be prescribed for normotrophic scars as a prophylaxis for their pathological growth, with the purpose of slight flattening and acceleration of normalization of color for 1-2 weeks.
-As well as all ointment forms, the drug is more effectively administered by ultrasound.
+1% hydrocortisone ointment can be prescribed for normotrophic scars as a preventive measure against their pathological growth, with the aim of slightly flattening and accelerating the normalization of color for 1-2 weeks.
+As with all ointment forms, the drug is more effectively administered using ultrasound.

-Microcurrent therapy stimulates the proliferative activity of fibroblasts, promotes stimulation of local immunity by improving trophism, therefore, just as laser therapy is indicated only for the treatment of surgical sutures and wound surfaces.
-Thus, laser therapy and microcurrent therapy can be used to prevent scarring, and not to treat them.
+Microcurrent therapy stimulates the proliferative activity of fibroblasts, promotes stimulation of local immunity by improving trophism, therefore, like laser therapy, it is indicated only for the treatment of surgical sutures and wound surfaces.
+Thus, laser therapy and microcurrent therapy can be used for the prevention of scars, but not for their treatment.

-But laser injection, as well as the introduction of various drugs, including lidase and collagenase with the help of microcurrents, is a fully shown, but not an obligatory procedure, as it is economically much more expensive than electro- and phonophoresis.
+But laserphoresis, as well as the introduction of various drugs, including lidase and collagenase using microcurrents, is a completely indicated, but not mandatory procedure, since it is economically much more expensive than electro- and phonophoresis.

 Mesotherapy.

-An alternative to electrophoresis and phonophoresis is mesotherapy.
-This method has received a start in life and is by far the officially recognized direction of dermatocosmetology.
-Thus, lidase and collagenase can be injected into the body by a microinjection method, which is sometimes a much more effective treatment than the above.
+An alternative to electro- and phonophoresis is mesotherapy.
+This method has received a ticket to life and is currently an officially recognized direction of dermatocosmetology.
+Thus, lidase and collagenase can be introduced by microinjection into the thickness of the scar, which is sometimes a much more effective treatment than the above.

-Despite the conduct of previous allergic tests, the doctor may face a massive but soon-passing swelling of the scar tissues immediately after the procedure.
-This is not an allergic reaction, but a reaction of sharply increased permeability of tissues from the action of the enzyme.
-Patients with this reaction are recommended a salt-free diet and protein food restriction 2 days before the procedure.
-In addition, it is necessary to prescribe a course of ascorutin for 1 tablet 3 times a day for at least a month.
+Despite the previous allergy tests, the doctor may encounter a massive but rapidly passing swelling of the scar tissue immediately after the procedure.
+This is not an allergic reaction, but a reaction of sharply increased tissue permeability due to the enzyme.
+Patients with such a reaction are recommended a salt-free diet and a restriction of protein foods 2 days before the procedure.
+In addition, it is necessary to prescribe a course of Ascorutin, 1 tablet 3 times a day for at least a month.

-Conducting microwave therapy, in our opinion, is not advisable, as to improve blood supply to the scar can be other more prone methods.
+In our opinion, microwave therapy does not seem advisable, since blood supply to the scar can be improved by other, more gentle methods.

 Vacuum massage.

-It can be used in the therapy of normotrophic scars, as well as devices built on this principle, for example Skintonik, LPD, etc. Any cosmetology rack also has a vacuum device that can be vacuum-massageed.
-This technology improves blood circulation, elasticity of the scar, somewhat leveling it in relation to the surrounding skin.
-However, there is no need to speak about any radicality of this method.
+It can be used in the therapy of normotrophic scars, as well as devices built on this principle, such as Skintonik, LPD, etc. Any cosmetology stand also has a vacuum device that can be used for vacuum massage.
+This technology improves blood circulation, elasticity of the scar, and somewhat evens it out in relation to the surrounding skin.
+However, there is no point in talking about any radicalism of this method.

-It is prescribed 8-15 sessions not more than 3 times a week.
+8-15 sessions are prescribed no more than 3 times a week.

 Peelings.

-Peelings are chemical compounds that allow you to remove the upper layers of the skin (epidermis) and thereby smooth out the relief of the rumen.
-The word peeling comes from the English word to peel - peel off.
-To improve the type of normotrophic scars, it is better to use trichloroacetic, enzymatic, salicylic, resorcinol peels.
-These peelings have a dehydrating effect, due to which exfoliation of the epidermis, upper layers of scar tissue and alignment of the relief of scars occur.
-This procedure allows to smooth the surface of normotrophic scars, align them with the surrounding skin.
+Peels are chemical compounds that remove the upper layers of skin (epidermis) and thereby smooth out the scar relief.
+The word peeling comes from the English word to peel - to remove the skin.
+To improve the appearance of normotrophic scars, it is better to use trichloroacetic, enzyme, salicylic, resorcinol peels.
+These peels have a dehydrating effect, due to which the epidermis, upper layers of scar tissue are exfoliated and the relief of the scars is smoothed out.
+This procedure allows you to smooth out the surface of normotrophic scars, align them with the surrounding skin.

 • ultrasonic dermabrasion,

-Dermabrasion, unlike peelings, is a mechanical technology used to smooth out the relief of the skin or scar.
-Can be used in patients with various variants of allergic diseases.
+Dermabrasion, unlike peeling, is a mechanical technology used to smooth out the skin or scar relief.
+It can be used in patients with various types of allergic diseases.

-The first devices for therapeutic dermabrasion that appeared on foreign and domestic markets were devices for sandblasting dermabrasion, in particular the Italian laboratory MATTIOLI ENGINEERING.
-Ultrapeel MATTIOLI ENGINEERING devices are patented by the international patent of the USA N 5.810.842, in 1996, they obtained the FDA approval, marked with the CE badge.
+The first devices for therapeutic dermabrasion that appeared on foreign and domestic markets were devices for sandblasting dermabrasion, in particular from the Italian laboratory MATTIOLI ENGINEERING.
+The Ultrapeel MATTIOLI ENGINEERING devices were patented by the international US patent No. 5,810,842 in 1996, received FDA approval, and are marked with the CE mark.

-Controlled microdermabrasion is a non-surgical and non-aggressive technique that offers adjustable, safe skin resurfacing.
-Practically without the risk of complications.
-It is an excellent alternative to laser grinding and chemical peels, since it has almost no contraindications and side effects.
-It is a quick, practically painless method that does not require local anesthesia.
-In the Ultrapeel system, inert alumina microcrystals (corundum) of high purity are used, the sizes of which correspond to the dimensions of the cells of the upper layers of the skin.
+Controlled microdermabrasion is a non-surgical and non-aggressive technique that offers controlled, safe skin resurfacing. with virtually no risk of complications.
+It is an excellent alternative to laser resurfacing and chemical peels, as it has virtually no contraindications and side effects.
+It is a fast, virtually painless method that does not require local anesthesia.
+The Ultrapeel system uses highly purified inert microcrystals of aluminum oxide (corundum), the size of which corresponds to the size of the cells of the upper layers of the skin.

-The flow of microcrystals through a closed system of tubes with a hand-sterilized tip is applied to the surface of the skin with the help of vacuum, "knocking out" of the epidermal cells, and, first of all, the cells of the stratum corneum.
-The spent powder together with the epidermis cells is collected in a special flask, protected by a filter.
-The depth of impact can be controlled by the degree of negative pressure (vacuum) and the exposure of the nozzle tip on the surface of the skin or scar.
+A stream of microcrystals through a closed system of tubes with a hand-held sterilizable tip is fed to the skin surface using a vacuum, “knocking out” the epidermal cells, primarily the cells of the stratum corneum.
+The spent powder together with the epidermal cells is collected in a special flask protected by a filter.
+The depth of the impact can be controlled by the degree of negative pressure (vacuum) and the exposure of the tip nozzle on the skin surface or scar.

-The group of devices of the Ultrapeel system includes the Pepita and Crystal devices.
+The Ultrapeel system group of devices includes the Pepita and Crystal devices.

-Apparatus Pepita - modification Ultrapeel is intended for a wide range of procedures in cosmetic salons, the vacuum power in it is up to 3,5 bar.
-The depth of grinding, as a rule, is limited to a granular layer of the epidermis.
+The Pepita device - modification of Ultrapeel is designed for a wide range of procedures in beauty salons, the vacuum power in it is up to 3.5 Bar.
+The depth of grinding is usually limited by the granular layer of the epidermis.

 The Crystal device is a medical modification of the Ultrapeel technology.
-This is a powerful device that is used in dermatocosmetological clinics, departments of plastic aesthetic surgery clinics around the world.
-The device uses a vacuum of up to 5.5 bar.
-Due to the presence of a pressure regulator and a pedal, it is possible to obtain an abrasive effect adequate to operative laser dermabrasion.
-In this case, "blood dew" appears - the index of grinding to the basal membrane.
+This is a powerful device that is used in dermatocosmetology clinics, plastic aesthetic surgery departments of clinics around the world.
+The device uses a vacuum of up to 5.5 Bar.
+Thanks to the presence of a pressure regulator and a pedal, you can get an abrasive effect adequate to surgical laser dermabrasion.
+In this case, "blood dew" appears - an indicator of grinding to the basal membrane.

-Corundum powder is packed in 1.5 kg jars, in 340 g sterile bags.
-The devices are simple and convenient to use, equipped with a filter system.
-The technology Ultrapeel uses glass, glass-ceramic and plastic tips, easily removable and sterilizable.
+Corundum powder is packed in 1.5 kg jars, in 340 g sterile packages.
+The devices are simple and easy to use, equipped with a filter system.
+Ultrapeel technology uses glass, glass ceramic and plastic tips, which are easily removed and sterilized.

-Indications for the use of Ultrapeel devices are the same as with other therapeutic dermabrasion options.
+Indications for the use of Ultrapeel devices are the same as for other types of therapeutic dermabrasion.

 • Scars (normotrophic, hypertrophic, atrophic).